inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 **Database vs search engine**

-The database is the primary data storage for InvenioRDM, however the database is not performing well for searching large number of records.
+The database is the primary data storage for InvenioRDM, however the database does not perform well for searching large number of records.
 Thus in general we only perform primary key lookups in the database, and try to move all other queries to the search index.